 12.3 Playing Without a Referee

-When a referee or tournament official is not available, the players in the match will be responsible for racking balls, watching for fouls, and insuring adherence to UPA rules of competition.
+When a referee or tournament official is not available, the players in the match will be responsible for racking balls, watching/calling fouls (including on themselves), and insuring adherence to UPA rules of competition.
 Both players may agree on an audience member (familiar with UPA rules) to stand in and perform any duty of a tournament official.

 12.4 Questionable Shot

 If there is a shot that could be a questionable hit or foul, the seated player is responsible for calling for a tournament official or agreed upon third (3rd) party to watch the hit before the opponent is shooting.
 Once notified, the player at the table must then wait for an “official” to watch the shot.
 Likewise, if a player is uncertain whether some rule has been broken, he/she is responsible for seeking immediate clarification from league officials or the rulebook before play continues.
 After play continues, it is unlikely that a problem can be remedied.

 NOTE: If a tournament official or third (3rd) party was not utilized, “the call” shall be left to the shooter without further discussion.